tryolabs/react-examples/kanban/README.md

 }
 ```

-The task list's drop target is just a big rectangle with the text "Drop here",
+The task list's drop bin is just a big rectangle with the text "Drop here",
-so that's not very complicated:
+which is not very complicated to style:

 ```css
 .drop {